Wrestling Injuries That Shattered 3 WWE Careers

 Pro Wrestling Stories is committed to accurate, unbiased wrestling content rigorously fact-checked and verified by our team of researchers and editors.
 Any inaccuracies are quickly corrected, with updates timestamped in the article's byline header.

 Got a correction, tip, or story idea for Pro Wrestling Stories?
 Contact us!
 Learn about our editorial standards here.
+Ever wanted to learn more about the people behind Pro Wrestling Stories?
+Meet our team of authors!

 This post may contain affiliate links, which means we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy!

 Joseph Finnegan, a longtime contributor to Pro Wrestling Stories, is a published author and produced screenwriter with a BFA in Creative Writing from Full Sail University.
-Recently, he completed and released two feature films, now available as a double feature for just $5.
-Via the link above, you can gain access to and support a talented independent filmmaker.
+Recently, he starred in, co-directed, and co-wrote a feature film called Interstate that is coming to Red Bank, New Jersey on November 16th, 2024, at 2 PM.
+Get your tickets via the link above and support a talented independent filmmaker.